gregorio-project/hyphen-la/patterns/generation/README.md

 The patterns for liturgical Latin `hyph.la.liturgical.txt` have been written by hand.
 They are improved continuously.

-The patterns for classical Latin `hyph.la.classical.txt` and the Italian style patterns for medieval and modern Latin `hyph.la.modern.txt` have also been written by hand, but have been unmaintained for several years.
+The patterns for medieval and modern Latin `hyph.la.modern.txt` have also been written by hand.
+They are currently unmaintained.

-Because of some deficiencies of the existing patterns, we are going to create improved patterns for classical Latin.
-The new patterns shall support marks for long and short vowels (macrons and breves, e. g. *lĭnguă Lătīnă*) as long and short vowels are important for classical Latin.
-The following workflow is
+The original version of the patterns for classical Latin `hyph.la.classical.txt` have also been written by hand.
+Because of some deficiencies of the old patterns, we have created improved patterns for classical Latin using *patgen*.
+The new patterns support marks for long and short vowels (macrons and breves, e. g. *lĭnguă Lătīnă*) as long and short vowels are important for classical Latin.
+We use the following workflow.
-planned:

 ## Generation of hyphenation patterns for classical Latin